This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider or psychiatrist as directed:

 Write down your questions so you remember to ask them during your visits.

 Create a crisis plan:

-Caregivers will help you create a crisis plan to follow if you have thoughts about hurting yourself or someone else.
+Your healthcare provider will help you create a crisis plan to follow if you have thoughts about hurting yourself or someone else.
 The plan will include the names of people to call during a crisis.
 Share your plan with friends and family.
 Ask someone to stay with you if a crisis occurs.
-If you cannot reach a person listed on your crisis plan, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) .

 Therapy helps you learn skills to control your moods and improve your relationships.
 You also learn how to replace negative thoughts and beliefs with positive ones.
 You might work alone with a therapist, or attend group therapy with others who have BPD.

 - Create a daily routine.
 Eat meals at the same time each day.
 Go to sleep at the same time each night.
 Tell your healthcare provider if you have trouble sleeping.

 - Reduce stress.
 Exercise regularly, or do other activities you enjoy.
 Make time to relax each day.
 Spend time with people and in places where you feel safe and at ease.